 Simpler Recycling - Changes to household waste collections

-All households will receive the following collection services from 31 March 2026:
+We are aiming to provide all households with the following collection services from 31 March 2026:

 This is due to new Simpler Recycling legislation requirements, and our commitment to: